oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

          --docker-email=your.email@some.com
        ```

-   - Use the sample script in `$SRCDIR/kubernetes/samples/scripts/create-oracle-db-service` to create an Oracle database running in the pod, 'oracle-db'.
+   - Use the sample script in `$SRCDIR/kubernetes/samples/scripts/create-oracle-db-service` to create an Oracle database running in the pod, `oracle-db`.

      > __NOTE__: If your database image access requires the `regsecret` image pull secret that you optionally created above, then pass `-s regsecret` to the `start-db-service.sh` command line.